Accommodation Team

 Guarantee scheme

-• Completed applications for City accommodation must be received by the Student Centre by 30th June 2023
+• Completed applications for City accommodation must be received by the 30th June 2024

 Applications received after 30th June will be placed on a waiting list and reviewed from late August to early September, after all guaranteed students have been housed.